Frequently Asked Questions

 If you use Cover Story under a Group Use license, you can purchase new consumables at any time (same pricing), but after your license expires, you would also pay a license renewal fee.
 See the licensing information for details.

-Can I order both Cover Story and The One Year Adventure Novel to be shipped together?
+Can I order Cover Story and other Clear Water Press products to be shipped together?

 Yes; all of our products are listed in the same STORE. »